 By automating repetitive tasks related to this with a CRM system like HoneyBook, you’ll spend less time asking for the paperwork or collecting payment because you can use automated reminders.

 p.s.
 I don’t mean this to sound like a HoneyBook commercial—that’s the tool I use and adore!
-My assistant is in Canada, and they don’t have HoneyBook there, but she loves Dubsado.
+Or if you live somwhere, like Canada, and they don’t have HoneyBook there, I’ve heard Dubsado is great.
 My BEST advice is always to pick one, make it work.

 Like many things in life, wink.